 However, if you’re pickier about the type of music that plays in your restaurant, you can go for music licenses on your own that let you pick any song in the world to play for your customers.

 To get music licenses on your own, simply contact BMI, ASCAP, and SESAC (the performance rights organizations), request the appropriate documents, and fill them out with the required information.
 Once you’ve done this, you can play any song that you own within your business.

 3. Health/Food Service License

 Often times, for newer establishments, the department of health will want to conduct an on-site inspection before you open to verify that you meet the state’s health requirements.
-Additionally, the health department will perform regular health inspections of your facility to ensure you’re following health regulations.
+Additionally, the health department will perform in person regular health inspections of your facility to ensure you’re following health regulations.

 Getting the Licenses Your Bar Needs